Dr Richard Bevan

 The use of cattle, sheep and goats (particularly native breeds) as tools to improve the biodiversity of an area is now fairly common practice but is not always based on scientific evidence.
 I remotely monitor the herbivores within these schemes and link the movements and behaviour of the animals to their impact on the biodiversity.

 I currently supervise:

-Ibrahim Al-Farwi with Dr Chris Redfern.
+Ibrahim Al-Farwi, co-supervised with Dr Chris Redfern.
 PhD title "Impact of large gulls on the breeding biology of terns".

 Bob Hunt with Dr Per Berggren.
 MPhil title "Abiotic and biotic factors affecting Grey Seal population dynamics during pupping season on the Farne Islands, UK".

 Ross Ahmed, MPhil title "Habitat use by Brent Goose at Holy Island, Northumberland".

 Yaser Binaser, PhD title "Physiological effects of global climate change on common British Marine invertebrates".

 Laura Morris, PhD title "Breeding ecology of Artic Tern (Sterna paradisaea) and Common Tern (Sterna Hirundo)".